Taliban, U.S. negotiator both in Islamabad for talks with Pakistan

 The United States has long considered Pakistani cooperation as crucial to efforts to end war in Afghanistan.

-U.S. President Donald Trump last month halted the talks with the Taliban aimed at striking a deal allowing U.S. and other foreign troops to withdraw in exchange for Taliban security guarantees, following the death of a U.S. solder and 11 others in a Taliban bomb attack in Kabul.
+Trump last month halted the talks with the Taliban aimed at striking a deal for U.S. and other foreign troops to withdraw in exchange for Taliban security guarantees, following the death of a U.S. solder and 11 others in a Taliban bomb attack in Kabul.

 The Taliban delegation would inform Pakistan’s leadership of the factors that derailed the talks, said a Taliban official, who declined to be identified.